MarcusHoltz/marcusholtz.github.io/_posts/2024-04-30-browsers-web-browser-privacy.md

 Below is an export of my powerpoint slides as text, just markdown.

-If you want a text based copy -- I would recommend the [HTML](/assets/html/browsers-presentation.html) version of this presentation, as it is text with images.
+If you want a mostly plain text based copy -- I would recommend the [HTML](/assets/html/browsers-presentation.html) version of this presentation, as it is text with images.